This article deals with the various diagnostic tests that exist to determine if you are going through early menopause.

-Okay, so you think you might be experiencing early menopause or premature ovarian failure (POF).
-You’ve noticed a number of symptoms, and you suspect menopause might be at the heart of the matter.
+The thought that you may be experiencing early menopause or premature ovarian failure (POF) can of course be frightening.
+This is particularly true when you’ve noticed a number of symptoms, and you suspect menopause might be at the heart of the matter.
 Now what?

 How can you be sure what is happening to you is menopause or POF and not something else?
 The only way to be sure, as you would expect, is to see your doctor.

 Even then, you may run into problems.
 If your doctor has the knee-jerk reaction that a woman in her 20s or 30s is too young for menopause, you may wind up being misdiagnosed as suffering from anything from stress (the old catch-all) to absolutely nothing — the “it’s all in your head” diagnosis.

 This is why it is important for you to know what tests to ask for — and to know what those tests mean.